osmosis-labs/osmosis/x/concentrated-liquidity/architecture.md

    * Cover & share multihop logic
    * Propagate intra-pool swaps to the appropriate module depending on the pool type.

-Therefore, we move several existing `gamm` messages and tests to the new `swap-router` module, connecting them to the `poolmanager` keeper that propagates execution to the appropriate swap module.
+Therefore, we move several existing `gamm` messages and tests to the new `pool-manager` module, connecting them to the `poolmanager` keeper that propagates execution to the appropriate swap module.

 The messages to move from `gamm` to `poolmanager` are: